 Nearly every college graduate knows it all too well: you find an amazing “entry level” job that seems to be exactly what you’re looking for, only to find that it requires several years of experience or a highly advanced skillset.
 To ease the college graduate hiring process, consider rethinking your experience and skills requirements.
 What are the absolute musts when it comes to the necessary experience and skills?

-Instead of focusing on hands-on experience that is directly relevant, you should aim to focus on transferable skills and look at what candidates did in school aside of studying.
+Instead of focusing on hands-on experience that is directly relevant, you should aim to focus on transferable skills and look at what candidates did in school beside studying.
 Internships, part-time jobs, extracurricular activities, and volunteering are all excellent examples of what you can look at to determine whether or not a candidate is a good fit for your organization.

 A TalentWorks research showed that 61% of “entry-level” jobs require 3 and more years of experience.
 That doesn’t sound like advertising those fresh graduate roles right, does it?